binerogroup/documentation/networking/directly-attached-ips.rst

 .. warning::

-   A port with a directly attached IP address has its lifecycle tied to the instance, when you detach the interface or delete the instance the port gets released back into the pool.
+   If you create an :doc:`instance </compute/index>` and don't specify an existing :doc:`port </networking/ports>` we will create one for your instance but it's tied to the lifecycle of the instance, if you detach the interface or delete the instance the port together with the IP address gets released back into the pool.

-   If need a more permanent IP address allocation use a :doc:`Floating IP <floating-ips>`.
+   If you need a more permanent IP address allocation use a :doc:`Floating IP <floating-ips>` or create a :doc:`port </networking/ports>` manually and don't let the service create it for you.

 Key differences to floating IP addresses
 ----------------------------------------